 Finally, this dog harness for Rottweiler dogs is ideal for walking in the dark and/or stormy weather, as it has good reflective lining all around.

 - Won’t open at the front

-The Auroth training dog harness is ideal for full-size rottweilers – it’s built for large dog breeds.
+The Auroth training tactical dog harness for Rottweiler is ideal for full-size adults – it’s built for large dog breeds.

 All four adjustment points are lined with stitching that’s reflective, making it safe to use at night and in bad weather.